cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

     //   the validator set in the providerConsensusState (e.g., ICS 7) abortSystemUnless(gs.initialValSet == gs.providerConsensusState.validatorSet)
   }
-  if gs.distributionChannelId != "" {
+  if gs.transferChannelId != "" {
-      // - if distributionChannelId is provided, it must the ID
+      // - if transferChannelId is provided, it must the ID
-      //   of a channel connected to the "transfer" port channelEnd = provableStore.get("channelEnds/ports/transfer/channels/{gs.distributionChannelId}")
+      //   of a channel connected to the "transfer" port channelEnd = provableStore.get("channelEnds/ports/transfer/channels/{gs.transferChannelId}")
       abortSystemUnless(channelEnd != nil)
   }